Dr Igor Cherstich

 Mr Martin Jerrett

-In 2011, Mr. Jerrett worked in Libya and wrote regular analysis for UK risk mitigation company on Libyan security affairs.
+In 2011, Mr Jerrett worked in Libya and wrote regular analysis for the UK risk mitigation company on Libyan security affairs.
 Between 2008 and 2011, he wrote reports on community/tribal dynamics in Libya for the IOC.
 He worked on conflict analysis for SaferWorld.
 He wrote tribal mappings for Libya.
 In 2011, he headed the IOM operations in Libya as part of the UN country team.
-Mr. Jerrett speaks Arabic and has also done extensive work in Yemen and Iraq.
+Mr Jerrett speaks Arabic and has also done extensive work in Yemen and Iraq.

 Dr George Joffé